The 10 Best TV Shows About Gangs and Gangsters, Ranked

 Chris Brancato and Paul Eckstein are the creators behind this sharply written (and dressed) crime TV series, even managing to make us sympathize with the short-tempered murderer.

-Godfather of Harlem has been renewed for a third season, and a documentary series was made in 2020 called By Whatever Means Necessary: The Times of Godfather of Harlem.
+As of this writing, Godfather of Harlem has been renewed for a fourth season.
+There was also a documentary series made in 2020 called By Whatever Means Necessary: The Times of Godfather of Harlem.

 3. The Sopranos (1999)